-Matthew Rohrer
+Matthew W. Rohrer

-AutoSimulations, Inc. 655 Medical Drive Bountiful, UT 84010, U.S.A.
+AutoSimulations, a Brooks Automation Company 655 Medical Drive Bountiful, UT 84010, U.S.A.

 ABSTRACT

 Whether designing a new system or modifying an existing one, engineers want to take the guesswork out of finding the best possible solution.
 While there are many analysis methods for designing industrial systems, simulation remains the method that gives the highest level of confidence a system will work.
 A well-written simulation model can be a valuable tool in the design, analysis, and operation of manufacturing and other complex systems.